Written by

 1. Mobile-friendly design:

-If you have students who use phones or tablets in class, make sure the LMS is mobile-friendly so they can access it easily.
+If you have students who use phones or tablets in class, make sure to choose an online tool with a mobile-friendly design so they can access it easily.

 2. Flexible scheduling: